jadianes/winerama-recommender-tutorial/README.md

 # Winerama
 ###### a web recommender tutorial using Python, Django, and Pandas.

-This repository contains the code for wine reviews and recommendations web application, in different stages as git tags.
+This repository contains the code for a wine reviews and recommendations web application, in different stages as git tags.
 The idea is that you can follow the **tutorials** through the **tags** listed below, and learn the different concepts explained in them.

 ## Tutorials